 Beginner Investor Trap: Not diversifying

 Putting all your investment eggs in one basket means you’ll have less room for error if the market takes a turn.
 If the stock or industry you’re heavily invested in dives, so will the value of most of your portfolio.
+There are a bunch of crypto investors that are staying real silent about buying into Bitcoin at prices signifcantly higher than it is today because they bought into the hype.
+Just sayin’.

 Instead, spread your investments across a mix of different ‘asset classes’.